NEONScience/NEON-Data-Skills/tutorials/R/AIS-data/NEON-hydrology-tutorial/neon-hydro-colocated-water-cycle-0.md

                                  csd_coords[,c('locationReferenceLongitude',
                                                'locationReferenceLatitude')])

-## Error in loadNamespace(x): there is no package called 'geosphere'

 # Which well is closest to the discahrge location (horizontal position - HOR)?

 close_loc &lt;- egw_coords$HOR.VER[which.min(dist)]

-## Error in which.min(dist): cannot coerce type 'closure' to vector of type 'double'

 # Let's use only the data from the closest well (subset by HOR)